HARSHIL00-7/DSA_Bill_manager/README.md

 The second challenge was of implementing the Knapsack Algorithm and displaying the optimized bill.

 ## _Future of this project_
-A proper Frontend can be built and using the concepts of this project it can be used by restraunts.
+A proper Frontend can be built and using the concepts of this project it can be used by restaurants.